RigPlane

 Step 2.
 Install RigPlane Pro

 Grab the macOS build from the downloads page, open the disk image, and drag the app into /Applications.
-Launch the app once so Gatekeeper finishes verifying the signature, then open Settings → Audio and click Install BlackHole 2ch.
-The bundled, signed BlackHole 2ch .pkg runs with a single administrator-password prompt; Core Audio re-enumerates a few seconds later.
-That one click is all the audio setup macOS needs — no Homebrew install, no separate download from Existential Audio.
+Launch the app once so Gatekeeper finishes verifying the signature, then open Settings → Audio and click Install audio driver.
+The bundled, signed RigPlane Virtual Audio Driver .pkg runs with a single administrator-password prompt; Core Audio re-enumerates a few seconds later, adding the RigPlane Virtual Cable Output and RigPlane Virtual Cable Input devices.
+That one click is all the audio setup macOS needs — no Homebrew install, no separate third-party download.

 RigPlane Pro is signed and notarized through the standard Apple developer channel, so Gatekeeper will not block first launch.
 If you prefer the command-line path instead of the desktop app, pip install rigplane drops the same engine on your machine and you can run rigplane web for the browser UI; that flow is fully covered in the rigplane.dev WSJT-X setup guide.